particle-iot/docs/src/content/reference/device-os/firmware.md

 **Note:** Only use letters, numbers, underscores, dashes and slashes in event names.
 Spaces and special characters may be escaped by different tools and libraries causing unexpected results.

-* optional data, up to 622 bytes of UTF-8 encoded characters.
-(Limited to 255 bytes prior to Device OS 0.8.0.)
+* optional data.
+The data has a maximum size of 255 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits) as the limit varies depending on Device OS version and sometimes the device.

 A device may not publish events beginning with a case-insensitive match for "spark".
 Such events are reserved for officially curated data originating from the Cloud.